 Redeemed rebels and addiction

-I volunteered as a chapel aide at the local county jail between 2017-2019.
+I volunteered as a chaplain aide at the local county jail between 2017-2019.

 Many of the prisoners were addicted to alcohol, methamphetamine and other illicit substances.